 Method 7.
 Scan Virus in Safe Mode

-A virus or other kind of malware might have caused a serious problem in Windows, preventing it from starting up properly.
+A virus or other kind of malware might have caused a serious problem, leading to the Windows PC won't boot issue, preventing it from starting up properly.
 Since most viruses and malware cannot be loaded under Safe Mode, when the "Windows stuck on loading screen" issue happens when you want to start your computer, you can try to scan your computer for viruses in Safe Mode.

 - Boot Windows into safe mode as described in Method 2.

 - Delete temporary files.